 Our global agricultural and food system is broken and needs to transition to one that is more sustainable and beneficial to the world’s population.
 This must happen in the face of the linked challenges of climate change, natural resource depletion, and worldwide economic and social upheaval.
 At the same time, farmer-led social movements are growing, and there is increasing recognition that agroecology and food sovereignty are key solutions.

-In August 2009, 12 people from eight countries – Burkina Faso, Canada, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, the Philippines, and the United States – gathered at Overlook Farm in Rutland, Massachusetts to create Groundswell International as a global partnership to contribute to this movement and these bottom-up solutions.
-We are a partnership of local civil society organizations, NGOs and people grounded in diverse contexts and experiences, yet we share a common approach to supporting social change, a history of collaborating over many years, and a common dream.
+In 2009, 12 people from eight countries – Burkina Faso, Canada, Ecuador, Ghana, Haiti, Honduras, the Philippines, and the United States – gathered at Overlook Farm in Rutland, Massachusetts to create Groundswell International as a global partnership to contribute to the bottom-up movement to overcome hunger, poverty, and the devastating effects of climate change.
+Since then, we have expanded from supporting partners in Ecuador and Haiti the first year to supporting partners in Burkina Faso, Ecuador, Ghana, Guatemala, Haiti, Honduras, Mali, Nepal, Senegal, and Western North Carolina.